JavierTovar19/Uart-_FPGA/Chapter-3:-NOT-Gate.-Inv.md

 <img src="https://raw.githubusercontent.com/Obijuan/open-fpga-verilog-tutorial/master/tutorial/ICESTICK/T03-inv/images/T03-inv-iCEstick-3.png" width="400" align="center">

 When the cable in the GND pin is connected to the 44 pin, the LED will turn on.
-When we connect the cable in the 3.3v, the LED tunrs off.
+When we connect the cable in the 3.3v, the LED turns off.
 When there is NOTHING connected to the 44 pin, the result is quite random: It can be on, it can be off, or it can be flickering between the two states.
 This is one of the basic rules of digital design: "Never leave an input wire unconnected.
 Always 1 or 0".

 ## Simulation
-In the testbench, we must instantiate the inverter, and connect the **dout cable** to the B output.
+In the testbench, we must instantiate the inverter, and connect the **dout wire** to the B output.

 We'll input various values, and check what comes out from the output.
 To do so, we connect the **register** named **din**.